dwarvesf/playground/Frontend/react/rendering-strategies.md

 ### Summary

-Choosing between CSR, SSR, and SSG depends on your application's needs for **SEO**, **content freshness**, **interactivity**, and **performance**.
+Choosing between CSR, SSR, and SSG depends on your application's needs for SEO, content freshness, interactivity, and performance.
 In many modern apps, a hybrid approach allows you to take advantage of each strategy where it's most beneficial, creating a fast, SEO-friendly, and interactive experience.
-Leveraging frameworks like **Next.js** simplifies managing these different rendering methods in a single React application, making it easier to build performant, user-friendly applications.
+Leveraging frameworks like Next.js simplifies managing these different rendering methods in a single React application, making it easier to build performant, user-friendly applications.